vsmid/rudimentary/README.md

 * Java 11+
 * Maven

-## Writing Hello World
+## Getting started - writing Hello World

 Since there are no publicly available artifacts in jcenter or maven central of Rudimentary framework yet, here are the steps to easily create Rudimentary project:

-1. Clone this repository from your terminal
+1. Clone this repository from your terminal (git clone https://github.com/vsmid/rudimentary.git)
 2. Go to the root of cloned project
 3. Execute `mvn clean install`
 4. Execute `java -jar rudimentary-cli/target/rudimentary-cli-1.0-SNAPSHOT.jar new-project --name hello-world`